vueuse/vue-chemistry/README.md

 let c = sum(a, b) // c = a + b = 3

-set(a, 2)
+set(a, 2) // shorthand for a.value = 2

 log(c) // it's 4!
 ```

-### Cool, but how it works?
+### Cool, but, but how is that possible?

-It's basicity converting the function's arguments to accept the `Ref` in Vue and wrapper the result with `computed`.
-This makes it automatically collects dependency sources and re-evaluate when the sources get changed.
-Note that the `ComputedRef` is also a `Ref` so the operations are chainable!
+We are basically making functions accepting [`Ref`](https://v3.vuejs.org/api/refs-api.html#refs) as their arguments and then wrapper their result with [`computed`](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-and-watch).
+This makes them automatically collect dependency sources and re-evaluate when the sources get changed.
+Note that the `ComputedRef` is also a `Ref` which means the operations are chainable!

 An example for comparsion: